deytah/airtable-app-polygon-mapper/.github/CONTRIBUTING.md

-# Contributing to Polymapper
+# Contributing to Polygon Mapper

-The following is a set of guidelines for contributing to Polymapper, which are hosted in the [Deytah Organization](https://github.com/deytah) on GitHub.
+The following is a set of guidelines for contributing to Polygon Mapper, which are hosted in the [Deytah Organization](https://github.com/deytah) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Polymapper Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Polygon Mapper Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [support@deytah.io](mailto:support@deytah.io).

 ## What should I know before I get started?